areeb-can-code/dots-and-boxes-game-scala/README.md

 - **Algorithm Understanding**: The code demonstrates a solid grasp of the MINIMAX algorithm, balancing efficiency and clarity without resorting to spaghetti code.

-- **Aesthetics**: Proper whitespace use, clear structure, and meaningful variable names contribute to code aesthetics.
-Every method and function is appropriately commented for clarity.

 ## Pitfalls and Considerations

 - **Performance Challenges**: Experimentation with different plies and board sizes may reveal performance challenges, especially for larger boards and higher plies.
 The analysis document delves into these challenges.